docknetwork/planning/spec/0003-schema.md

 #### Tests

+1. `BlobModule` can write new blobs on chain and read them.
+1. `BlobModule` fails to write blob with size greater then allowed.
+1. `BlobModule` fails to write blob with id already used.
+1. `BlobModule` can should throw error when cannot read blob with given id from chain.
 1. `Schema` accepts the id optionally and generates id of correct size when id is not given.
 1. `Schema`'s `setAuthor` will set the author and accepts a DID identifier or full DID.
+1. `Schema`'s `setJSONSchema` will only accept valid JSON schema and set the schema key of the object.
 1. `Schema`'s `setSignature` will only accept signature of the supported types and set the signature key of the object.
 1. `Schema`'s `sign` will generate a signature on the schema detail, this signature is verifiable.
 1. `Schema`'s `validateSchema` will check that the given schema is a valid JSON-schema.